Constitution of the Henry County Historical Society

 ARTICLE IV – BOARD OF TRUSTEES

-- Persons eligible to be elected as a Trustee, must be a member in good standing of the HCHS for at least 12 months and a current resident of Henry County, Ohio
+- Persons eligible to be elected as a Trustee, must be a member in good standing of the HCHS for at least 12 months and be at least 18 years of age.

 - The election of Trustees shall be held at the annual meeting of the members of the Society.